 - Focus on your senses: instead of your thoughts and feelings, focus on your breathing, heartbeat and other physical sensations

 - Breathe: lay or sit down, breathe in for a count of four and out for a count of six.
 Repeat at least three times

 - Accept your world: embrace sights, sounds, feelings and thoughts in an open, non-judgemental way

 - Be kind to yourself: think the positive thoughts about yourself that you would hope your best friend would think about you

 If you’re struggling with depression, don’t wait to get the mental health help you need.
 A professional counselor can assess your mental health to determine what treatment plan would work best for you to relieve your depression.
 Learn about your depression symptoms so that you can take control and move forward in your life, on your terms.

-If you’re currently a student, take the first step to getting help by calling to ask about our free Counseling Services at 800-633-3353, or email firstname.lastname@example.org.
-Please note, this service is only available to enrolled MyCC students.
+If you’re currently a student, take the first step to get help by calling to ask about our free Counseling Services at 800-633-3353 or email [email protected] Please note, this service is only available to currently enrolled and active MyComputerCareer students.

 Not a MyCC student but interested in learning more about our IT training program and the associated perks like Counseling Services?
 Take the first step here today.